 1. The Scriptures teach us that the fear (or reverence) of the Lord and of His name is one of the most important aspects of our relationship with Him.
 According to Psalm 138:2, what has the Lord exalted with His name?
 What does this teach us about our relationship with the Scriptures?
 If we reverence the Lord's name, should we reverence His Word?
-NOTES: "You have magnified Your word together with all Your name" (NASB - alternative reading).
+NOTES: "You have magnified Your word according to all Your name" (NASB).
 "You have magnified Your word above all Your name" (NKJV).
-"You have exalted above all things Your name and Your word" (ESV).
 2. If we fear or reverence the Lord, we will also fear His Word that He has magnified with His name.
 What does Psalm 119:161 teach regarding the proper fear or reverence that the Christian should have toward the Word of God?

 A PROPER ATTITUDE TOWARD GOD'S WORD NOTES: The word "awe" comes from the Hebrew word pachad , which may also be translated, "fear" or "dread."
 David did not fear the most powerful men in the land, but he did stand in awe of God's Word.
 3. The Bible teaches us that the fear of the Lord is an attitude of reverence toward God that will result in great moral changes in our lives.
 Those who fear God will also fear His Word and live in obedience to it.
 According to Deuteronomy 10:12-13, describe the lifestyle of those who truly live in the fear of the Lord and His Word.
 4. According to Isaiah 66:2, what does God promise to those who fear or show reverence toward His Word?
-NOTES: The phrase, "to this one I will look," is a promise of God's special concern, fellowship, and blessing.
+NOTES: The phrase, "this is the one to whom I will look" is a promise of God's special concern, fellowship, and blessing.
 5. Reverence toward God and His Word is foundational to the Christian life.
 How does your relationship with the Scriptures reflect your reverence toward them?
 Is there a need for repentance in this area of your life?
 Write your thoughts.